chenlijun99/unibz-76088A-materials/2-basics/2-modularity/2-header-file/README.md

 * Use of `assert()` from `assert.h` to verify conditions that must be true
     * Note: our example is actually not the most appropriate use case for `assert()`.
 * We see again an example of "treating" a variable like an byte array and just manipulate it.
+Previously, we also did that when calling the `spi_bus_send` function in `main.c`.
 Is it really "okay" to just treat arbitrary objects as byte array?
 In other words, is it okay to directly work with the underlying binary representation of the data?
 Typically the answer is no. It's not portable.
 At least the following aspects are not universally "fixed".
 They may depend on architecture, optimization level, etc.
     * [Signed number representations](https://en.wikipedia.org/wiki/Signed_number_representations)
     * [Data structure alignment](https://en.wikipedia.org/wiki/Data_structure_alignment)
     * [Endianness](https://en.wikipedia.org/wiki/Endianness)